matteopaz/tinywriter/README.md

 ```

 ### `Typewriter.delete`
-Deletes the given amount of characters, also slightly varies from the given speed per character the same random variance as .write.
+Deletes the given amount of characters or all if `true` is passed in, also slightly varies from the given speed per character the same random variance as .write.
+If you need to delete all characters, use `writer.delete(true)`, rather than a large number.
 ```
-writer.delete(characters: number): this
+writer.delete(characters: number | true): this
 ```
 ## Flow Control
 ### `Typewriter.wait`